Mirror symmetry and rigid structures of generalized K3 surfaces: Introduction

-The author thanks Yu-Wei Fan and Shinobu Hosono for many valuable discussions and helpful comments.
-Some parts of this work was done while the author was affiliated by Kyoto University with Leading Initiative for Excellent Young Researchers Grant.
-This work is partially supported by the JSPS Grant-in-Aid Wakate(B)17K17817.
+The author sincerely thanks Emma Brakkee, Yu-Wei Fan, Kenji Hashimoto and Shinobu Hosono for their valuable discussions.
+Special gratitude is also extended to the referees for their helpful comments and suggestions, particularly regarding the references to \cite{SS}.
+This work is supported by the JSPS Grant-in-Aid Wakate(B) 17K17817, Kiban(C) 22K03296 and Kiban(A) 23H00083.